mortdudley/esx_motiondetector/README.md

 * esx_phone

 **Side note: Despite what NightDesigns says, his only contribution to this script was to talk absolute shit in my ear, causing me to make a minor spelling error, thus forcing me to waste an extra 10 minutes of my life hunting down the error.
-Thanks NightDesigns, you ugly bastard.**
+Thanks NightDesigns, you ugly bastard :P**